DevExpress-Examples/xaf-blazor-aspire-advanced/README.md

 <!-- default badges end -->
 # XAF Blazor — .NET Aspire Support — Custom Telemetry, Service Orchestration, Database Dependency

-This example outlines the following features for .NET Aspire integration with an XAF Blazor application:
+This example leverages the following .NET Aspire capabilities within an XAF-powered Blazor application:

 * **Custom Telemetry with OpenTelemetry**.
-Log custom activities and metrics with OpenTelemetry, which are then visualized in the Aspire Dashboard.
-This integration lets you monitor and analyze application performance and behavior.
+Log custom activities/metrics with OpenTelemetry, which are then visualized in the Aspire Dashboard.
+This integration allows you to monitor and analyze application performance and behavior.
 * **Database Dependency Management**.
 Run SQL Server as a dependency inside a container coordinated by Aspire.
-This approach simplifies database management and deployment in your application.
+This approach simplifies database management and deployment.
 * **Service Orchestration**.
-Configure the Blazor application as part of Aspire orchestration.
-This configuration lets you manage and coordinate multiple services in your application ecosystem.
+Configure your Blazor application as part of Aspire orchestration.
+This configuration allows you to manage and coordinate multiple services in your application ecosystem.

-These features improve observability, modularity, and deployment flexibility in XAF Blazor applications using .NET Aspire.
+As you would expect, these features improve observability, modularity, and deployment flexibility within your XAF-powered Blazor application if using .NET Aspire.

 For a detailed walkthrough, refer to the following blog post: [.NET Aspire Support For An XAF Blazor Project — Custom Telemetry, Service Orchestration, Database Dependency](https://community.devexpress.com/Blogs/news/archive/2025/04/21/net-aspire-xaf-blazor-custom-telemetry-service-orchestration-database-dependency.aspx)